nrfconnect/sdk-nrf/doc/nrf/ug_tfm.rst

 Limitations
 ***********

-Application code that uses SPM :ref:`lib_secure_services` cannot use TF-M because the interface to TF-M is different and, at this time, not all SPM functions are available in TF-M.
+Application code that uses SPM :ref:`lib_secure_services` cannot use TF-M because the interface to TF-M is different and, at this time, not all SPM functions are available in TF-M. -> TODO verify